JackREscowitz/ankime-fullstack/README.md

-# Animemorize
+# Ankime

 ## Overview

 Flashcard tools like Anki are effective for rote memorization, but they can get repetitive.
-**Animemorize** brings Japanese learning to life by letting users upload screenshots from their favorite anime, along with the Japanese sentence and its vocabulary breakdown.
+**Ankime** brings Japanese learning to life by letting users upload screenshots from their favorite anime, along with the Japanese sentence and its vocabulary breakdown.

 Each screenshot becomes a *visual flashcard*, helping users connect words to real scenes.
-Users can search by anime title, episode, or vocabulary to discover new words through meaningful context.
+Users can search by anime title, vocabulary, or uploader to discover new words through meaningful context.

----

 ## Data Model

 The application uses three main collections:

 1. **User**
-   - Stores user login information and tracks uploaded screenshots.
+   - Stores user login information.
 2. **Screenshot**
-   - Stores each uploaded anime scene with Japanese text, English translation, and metadata (anime name, episode, uploader).
+   - Stores each uploaded anime/manga scene with Japanese text, English translation, and metadata.
 3. **VocabEntry**
    - Stores vocabulary items linked to a screenshot, including readings, meanings, and notes.
+4. **UserCard**
+   - Stores screenshots that belong to users, such that they can be edited and reviewable.

 ### Relationships
-- Each **User** can upload multiple **Screenshots**.
+- Each **Screenshot** can point to a **User** (creator).
+- Multiple **VocabEntries** can point to a **Screenshot**.
-- Each **Screenshot** can have multiple **VocabEntries**.
+- Each **UserCard** can point to a **User** (owner) and **Screenshot**.

 ### Sample Documents